 for working on all hardware.
 Then there are projects that need a

 small-ish team to work on them for a substantial period, often with a

 large amount of infrastructure.
 For example, producing a CAD system,

 developing a new jet engine, or producing a new CPU architecture that

+is viable.
 (The last of these reminds me that the Alpha AXP design

 process was managed by a project team within DIGITAL that had no